gtk-rs/gtk4-rs/book/src/basics/main_loop.md

 It does all of that within the same thread.
 Quickly iterating between all tasks gives the illusion of parallelism.
 That is why you can move the window at the same time as a progress bar is growing.

-But you surely saw GUIs that froze, at least for a few seconds.
+However, you surely saw GUIs that became unresponsive, at least for a few seconds.
 That happens when a single task takes too long.
-Let us give you one example.
+Let us look at one example.

-<span class="filename">Filename: src/main.rs</span><span class="filename">Filename: src/main.rs</span>
+<span class="filename">Filename: src/main.rs</span>

 ```rust ,no_run
 use gtk::prelude::*;